absmach/magistrala-docs/docs/dashboards/widgets.md

 ### Add a new widget

 To add a new widget to your dashboard, start by opening the desired dashboard.
-Click on "Add Widget" to open the widget selection dialog box.
-Choose the widget type that best suits your needs, whether it's a chart, card, gauge, map, or control.
+Click on `Add Widget` to open the widget selection dialog box.
+Choose the widget type that best suits your needs, whether it's a **chart**, **card**, **gauge**, **map**, or **control**.
 Customize the widget's appearance, configure data sources, and adjust display options to fit your preferences.
-Once you've completed the setup, click "Save" to add the widget to your dashboard.
+Once you've completed the setup, click `Save` to add the widget to your dashboard.

 Charts are perfect for time-series data and comparisons, while cards are designed to showcase key metrics prominently.
 Gauges help visualize performance against predefined thresholds, and maps provide a spatial context for your data.
 Controls enhance dashboard interactivity, allowing users to filter and manipulate data views dynamically.

 Dashboards are built using **Widgets** that visualize data and facilitate control over other devices.
 These widgets can host a variety of charts and controls.
-To ensure that timeseries charts function correctly, you need to have connected channels and entities that actively send messages.
+To ensure that timeseries charts function correctly, you need to have connected channels and clients that actively send messages.

 ![Edit Dashboard](../img/dashboards/dashboard-id-page.png)